-- Technical changes to add exceptions for "free products" or "treats or services" as allowed under WAC 314-55-096 (samples) and RCW 69.50.585 (Branded promotional items-Nominal value-Personal services). - Added marijuana transportation licenses and marijuana research licenses to the definition of "industry member" to ensure all license types are captured. - Added language reiterating prohibition of contingency sales consistent with WAC 314-55-017. - Added language to allow for volume discounts exception to prohibition on use of discounts.
-Volume discounts must be solely based on the volume of the product purchased, must be made on a single purchase, and must be made available to all licensees.
-Purchases made by multiple licensees or "co-op" purchases are not eligible for a volume discount, except where the purchase is being made by a business that holds multiple licenses so long as the UBI is the same for each licensed business involved in the purchase for a volume discount.
+- Technical changes to add exceptions for "free products" or "treats or services" as allowed under WAC 314-55-096 (samples) and RCW 69.50.585 (Branded promotional items-Nominal value-Personal services). - Added marijuana transportation licenses and marijuana research licenses to the definition of "industry member" to ensure all license types are captured. - Added language reiterating prohibition of contingency sales consistent with WAC 314-55-017. - Volume discount proposed language was removed based on comments received.